Ennis Friary

 Ennis, Co.
 Clare

-A 13th century Franciscan friary.
+A 13th century Franciscan friary

 This 13th century Franciscan friary, founded by the O’Briens, of Thomond who once ruled much of North Munster, has numerous 15th/16th century sculptures carved in the local hard limestone.